 Unlike other bread pans this one has two kneading blades.
 These two kneading blades undoubtedly do a better job at mixing the ingredients than their single kneading blade counterparts.
 Those blades are coating in something that makes them look all shiny.
 This will protect it from the wear and tear that it will receive over the years.
 On the underside of the baking pan there are wing nuts that you can use to release the kneading blades should they become baked into the bread.

 Note: Make sure that you install the kneading blades the right way.
 When done right they will sit flush on the bottom of the baking pan.

 Releasing the kneading blades from the pan isn’t as easy as it might seem.
 Often times the baked on bread gets into the little crevices between the rotating shaft and the kneading blade.
 The result is that the baked on bread is like glue making it very difficult to remove them.
 To avoid this, you can remove the kneading paddles before baking starts.
 Several beeps will alert you when the baking process will begin (refer to the manual).

 Another Note: Do not use anything abrasive to clean the baking pan.
 Just hand wash with water and a mild detergent.

-There are lots of options for you to make the best bread for you and your family.
+There are many options for you to make the best bread for you and your family.
 You can choose from the following options: basic, wheat, gluten-free, dough, jam, cake, and sourdough starter.

 There is an option to make your own homemade bread recipe as well, and you can set your own times for the different stages of the baking process.